 Strengthening KYC Compliance

-✦ Identity tied to location ✓ Shell business proliferation blocked
+Identity tied to location Shell businesses blocked

 KYC integrity is the foundation of every AML framework.
-When KYC data can be manufactured at will, the entire compliance architecture above it is compromised.
-By ensuring that "agent identity" maps directly to a verifiable physical address, geo-tagging restores the credibility of Nigeria's agent banking KYC layer — and with it, the reliability of every compliance report built on that data.
+By ensuring agent identity maps directly to a verifiable physical address, geo-tagging restores the credibility of Nigeria's agent banking KYC layer — particularly significant given Nigeria's ongoing FATF grey-list engagement, where demonstrable KYC enforcement directly influences correspondent banking relationships.

 Analytical Commentary